Join the team of amazing Zoo volunteers who contribute their time and help make the Zoo a great place to visit.

 - Special Events –Event volunteers assist as tour guides, party hosts, survey takers, people counters, exhibit assistance, children’s activity leaders, and much more.
 Good public relations and communication skills are required.

 - Horticulture – Assist the Horticulture staff with projects around the zoo, from pruning and weeding to mulching and exhibit maintenance.

 - Train – No trip to the zoo would be complete without a ride on the ZO&O Railroad.
 Train engineers and conductors drive the train around the zoo grounds while providing a safe and enjoyable ride for passengers.
 Strong customer service skills are needed for this position.
 Engineers must be at least 21 years old and possess a valid driver’s license.

 Requirements for becoming an Adult Volunteer:

 - Be at least 18 years of age

-Submit an application
+- Submit an application

-Attend a ZooU orientation session
+- Attend an orientation session

-All adult volunteers participate in a training and orientation session called ZooU.
-At this training you receive an introduction to the Lincoln Children’s Zoo, its mission, and activities you will be able to participate in as a zoo volunteer.
+All adult volunteers must participate in a Zoo orientation session.
+At this orientation you receive an introduction to the Lincoln Children’s Zoo, its mission, and activities you will be able to participate in as a zoo volunteer.